Conway, Hubbard react to holding the top two spots in special election

 FRESNO COUNTY, Calif.
-(KGPE) The special election for the 22nd Congressional District seat vacated by Rep. Devin Nunes will now head to a run-off in June.
+(KSEE) – The special election for the 22nd Congressional District seat vacated by Rep. Devin Nunes will now head to a run-off in June.

 Ballots are still being counted but mathematically former assemblywoman and Republican Connie Conway and Democrat newcomer Lourin Hubbard have secured the top two spots.